zapier/visual-builder/docs/_quickstart/build_trigger.md

 _Need to gather data from users for your trigger?
 Add input form fields to your integration to do so._

-We want to be able to filter GitHub issues by repository and issue type, which means this trigger needs input fields.
+We want to filter GitHub issues by repository and issue type, which means this trigger needs input fields.

-Add a _User Input Field_ in the _Input Designer_ tab to start.
-Start by adding a field for users to add the repository they want to watch for issues.
+Add a _User Input Field_ in the _Input Designer_ tab first, where users can add the repository they want to watch for issues.
 Enter a label, key, and help text for the repo field—and set it as required.

 To make this example integration simple, use a `string` field type where the user can type the repo name into Zapier instead (then for a challenge later, you could try making a dynamic trigger that has Zapier fetch the users' repositories and show them in a list).

+> Learn more about Input forms in our detailed [input designer docs](https://zapier.github.io/visual-builder/docs/input-designer).

 ![Zapier Visual Builder dropdown](https://cdn.zapier.com/storage/photos/eb918bd6754a7f2056d74a03d5d46a52.png)

 _You can also build a dropdown menu with dynamic or static options_

-We need three input fields: a _Repo_ field for users to select the repo to watch for issues, a _Username_ field for users to enter the username of the owner of that repository, and a _Filter_ field to choose which type of issues to trigger the Zap.
-Repeat those steps to add the Filter, and this time check the _Dropdown_ box and the _Static_ option.
+Your GitHub integration needs two additional input fields: a _Username_ field for users to enter the username of the owner of that repository, and a _Filter_ field to choose which type of issues to trigger the Zap.
+Repeat the steps to add the username field then the Filter field, and with the Filter check the _Dropdown_ box and the _Static_ option.
 Enter the following in the code box to build your menu, then save your field:

 `["assigned","created","mentioned","subscribed","all"]`